You are here

 Did You Know?

-- Medications are the leading cause of child poisoning.
+- Medicines are the leading cause of child poisoning.

-- Thirty-eight percent of child poisoning involves a grandparent’s medication.
+- Up to 30 percent of child poisonings involve a grandparent’s medicine.

-- Half of the 2 million calls to poison control centers in 2011 were for exposures and ingestions among kids 5 and under.
+- Half of the nearly 2 million calls to poison control centers in 2017 were for exposures and ingestions among kids under age 6.

-- For every 10 poison exposures in children, approximately nine occur at home.
+- For every 10 poison exposures in children under age 6, approximately nine occur at home.

 Working for Change

-Children under 5 are at greatest risk for unintentional medication poisonings.
+Children under age 6 are at greatest risk for unintentional medicine poisonings.

-Safe Kids works to decrease preventable medication-related injuries and deaths to young children by promoting important messages in the community and in media.
+Safe Kids works to decrease preventable medicine-related injuries and deaths to young children by promoting important messages in the community and in media.

-Our education efforts are targeted to parents, grandparents and other caregivers who care for young children.
-Safe Kids provides education on responsible storage, dosing and disposal of medicines.
-At the local level, our coalition network connects directly with parents and caregivers by providing workshops and distributing education materials and tools to assist with creating a safe environment for curious young children.
+Safe Kids educates families about responsible storage, dosing and disposal of medicines.
+At the local level, our Safe Kids network connects directly with children, parents and caregivers by organizing medicine safety classes, hosting interactive community events and distributing educational materials and tools.

-Safe Kids conducts research to study the attitudes and behaviors of parents and grandparents around medication safety.
+Safe Kids conducts research to study the attitudes and behaviors of parents and caregivers around medicine safety.
 These reports enable Safe Kids to shape a powerful communication message to the public and help inform programmatic decisions.

-We also offer the following tools to teach and remind families about unintentional medication poisoning:
+We also offer tools to teach and remind families about unintentional medication poisoning.